roxandtol/iidx-led-ring/README.md

 So to get some of the lightning leds to a legacy cab, we could switch out the neons on the header with some led boards or led strips from aliexpress, since they follow this pattern
 ![manual_top](lightning-manual-plans/upper_side_LEDs.png)

-in the manual, there's 4 led sections, which correspond to the gray areas on this picture
+In the manual, there's a white tape led section, which we could link the tape leds to the original spotlights the cab has, and 4 argb led sections which correspond to the gray areas on this picture
 ![lightning](lightning-manual-plans/lightning_cab_marked.png)
 So we could use some trickery, and try to make some boards to fit in a legacy cab.
 The solution I was thinking of is this. where the red circles represent a neon, and the green lines represent the sides in a lightning cab. the red circles would have 27 leds each one (since there's 54 per side), and the sides would have 11 leds (to represent the title box leds)
 ![legacy_soluiton](lightning-manual-plans/leds_for_headers.jpg)

-Maaybe there could be a led board that uses the original holes of a cab, and looks legit enough, and then a diffuser to not make it as bright (although being honest, I think most people will just turn on concentration mode on their cab lol)
+Maybe there could be a led board that uses the original holes of a cab, and looks legit enough, and then a diffuser to not make it as bright (although being honest, I think most people will just turn on concentration mode on their cab lol)